-The Science of Reading tells us that Phoneme-Grapheme Mapping is an effective way to help students build their word recognition and become stronger readers.
+The Science of Reading tells us that Phoneme-Grapheme Mapping is an effective way to promote the mental process of orthographic mapping, help students build their word recognition and become stronger readers.
 In this post, you’ll get ideas to practice mapping words with your students, details about my Phoneme Grapheme Word Mapping Bundle and a FREE CVC Word Mapping activity perfect for the Kindergarten, first or second grade classroom!

 Lately, I have taken a head-first dive into the Science of Reading!
 I have learned so much about how children actually learn to read.
 I’ve said goodbye to flashcards and rote memorization and fallen in love with Sound Walls, Heart Words and now….Phoneme-Grapheme Mapping activities!
 These are all research-based, powerful, engaging ways to help students build their word recognition skills to permanently store words into their sight word memory (this is called orthographic mapping).

 Today I’m excited to share what I’ve learned from research on the Science of Reading and through David Kilpatrick’s book, Equipped for Reading Success about phoneme-grapheme mapping.
 I’ll provide ideas for activities to give students practice mapping words, share details about my own Word Mapping Mega Bundle, and leave you with a FREEBIE to get you started!

 First, let’s remember that every word has three forms.
 They have sounds or phonemes, letters or letter combinations (graphemes), and meaning.

 Students use the oral language processing part of their brain to map, or connect, the sounds (phonemes) of the word to the letters or letter combinations (graphemes) in a word.
 This process is called orthographic mapping and it is the mental process we use to permanently store words for immediate retrieval.
 It is how we take an unfamiliar word and immediately turn it into a sight word.